 - Turn the heat up on the pan and add the vinegar.

-- Now add the maple syrup and chicken stock and stir, letting it all bubble together a bit and reduce.
+- Now add the remaining 4 tablespoons of maple syrup and chicken stock and stir, letting it all bubble together a bit and reduce.
 Now reduce the heat back to medium.

-- Return the chicken breasts to the pan and continue to cook for two to three minutes each side or until no pink remains inside.
+- Return the chicken breasts to the pan and continue to cook for three or four minutes each side or until no pink remains inside.
 While you are doing this, the liquid should continue to reduce into a gorgeous sticky sauce.

-- When the chicken is done, serve alongside the roast carrots and parsnips and your choice of side, with some of the sauce spooned on top.
+- When the chicken is done, serve with the roast carrots and parsnips.

 - Garnish with the sauce and some parsley if desired.